Crystal Palace, London: History

 For centuries the area was covered by the Great North Wood, an extensive area of natural oak forest that formed a wilderness close to the southern edge of the then expanding city of London.
 The forest was a popular area for Londoners' recreation right up to the 19th century, when it began to be built over.
-It was also a home of Gypsies, with some local street names and pubs recording the link, and the area still retains vestiges of woodland.
+It also became a home for some Romani people, with local street names and pubs recording the link, and the area still retains vestiges of woodland.

 A pneumatic railway was briefly trialled in the area in 1864.
 Once the railways arrived, Crystal Palace was eventually served by two railway stations, the high level and low level stations, built to handle the large volume of passengers visiting the exhibition building.
 After the Palace was destroyed by fire, and with railway travel declining, passenger numbers fell and the high level station was closed in 1954 and demolished seven years later.
 Rail services gradually declined, and for a period in the 1960s and 1970s, there were plans to construct an urban motorway through the area as part of the London Ringways plan.
 With rising passenger numbers, additional London Overground services began stopping at the station and a major station redevelopment occurred.